Recommended measures for Peel schools

 - To facilitate contact tracing, maintain accurate records of all people attending the field trip.
 This includes a participant's, name, contact information, arrival and departure time, and confirmation that screening was completed.

-- Consider limiting extracurricular clubs in the fall until school procedures are well established.
+- Consider limiting extracurricular clubs in the fall.

 - Consider limiting the number of clubs that a student can participate in.

-- A COVID-19 safety plan should be submitted when applying for a permit for community use of schools.
+- A COVID-19 safety plan should be submitted by external organizations when they’re applying for a permit for community use of schools.
 The school is not required to approve an external organization's safety plan.
 Sports and any other activities taking place within the school should follow the same policies that have been put in place by the school or school board.
+Refer to more information about COVID-19 safety plans including tools such as a COVID-19 safety plan template.

 - Outdoor photography is preferred.